szaumoor/ZSTweaks/ZSTweaks/README.md

 Self explanatory.
 It depends on the spell granting negative plane protection.
 As such, if different blackguard variants exist, as long as they use the same spell that grants them this passive feature, they will be affected by this.

 Additionally, it allows a certain enemy blackguard in SoD to perform backstabs on you if the conditions are met, even if a component in this mod is reducing the backstab damage to their weapon.

-**Component 2210:** Make the proficiency point benefits streamlined

-This tiny overhaul addresses primarily something that has bothered me forever about proficiency progression, which is the weird jump in THAC0 from 2 proficiency points to 3.
-Therefore:

-- 1 proficiency point: No penalty or bonus (vanilla)
-- 2 proficiency points: +1 THAC0 and +2 Damage (vanilla)
-- 3 proficiency points: +2 THAC0 and +3 Damage
-- 4 proficiency points: +3 THAC0 and +4 Damage
-- 5 proficiency points: +4 THAC0 and +5 Damage

 **Component 3500:** Make Shadowstep/Shadow Jump impossible to use while in the Shadow Plane